 Whether original equipment or aftermarket, it makes little or no difference with regard to part quality, basically, we have become China dependent.
 This isn't just my consensus, you can find hundreds, if not thousands of professional mechanic posts on the Internet about the continual failure of these fuel pumps.
 The average life span of these pumps is 2 - 4 years, assuming that you keep your gas tank at least 1/2 full, install a decent fuel filter and change it at no less than at 10,000 mile intervals.

 Contrary to popular belief, the majority, if not all these fuel pumps are manufactured overseas, China being the major resource.
-Don't be fooled when some tells you about original GM parts/equipment being better than aftermarket parts, GM has many of their parts manufactured in China.
+Do not be fooled when some tells you about original GM parts/equipment being better than aftermarket parts, GM has many of their parts manufactured in China.
 As long as the replacement parts are assembled in the U.S, they can be designated as original equipment, when in fact they were manufactured in China or some other third world country.
-So don't be fooled into believing that when you buy an aftermarket replacement part your getting a part of lesser quality.
+So do not be fooled into believing that when you buy an aftermarket replacement part your getting a part of lesser quality.
 All they do is stamp their name or logo on the same part.

 About failing or failed in-tank GMC fuel pumps.

-So what is "Original GM Equipment" anyway?
+So what is "original GM equipment" anyway?

 Back to the pump issue.